RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

   caption="STM32WL V1.0.0"
 />

-3. The structure of the extracted files should be the same, as shown in Figure 15.
+3. The structure of the extracted files should be the same, as shown in **Figure 15**.
 You cannot just change this folder structure.
-This contains many examples related to STM32WL chip.
+This contains many examples related to the STM32WL chip.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/stm32wl_dir_structure.png"